-Corn gluten meal is a natural way to prevent seeds from germinating.
-Apply it to your yard in the spring and fall, but do not do it at the same time you overseed your yard.
-(Corn gluten meal keeps grass seeds from germinating, too.)
+Dandelion plants naturally drop seeds in your lawn which can germinate, multiplying the number of weeds in your lawn over time.is a natural way to prevent all seeds from germinating.
+When applied, it smuthers the seed, preventing it from germinating.
+Apply it to your yard in the spring and/or fall, but do not do it at the same time you overseed your yard.
+(Corn gluten meal keeps grass seeds from germinating, too.).

 Here are a few more tips for applying corn gluten for dandelion prevention.

-- Push the spreader in rows no more than 1.5 metres apart to ensure an overlap
+- Push the spreader in rows no more than 1.5 meters apart to ensure an overlap.

 Continue to Maintain Your Lawn

 When the grass in your yard is thick and lush, there is no room for dandelions to creep in.